Ohio

 What to Know:

-SB 293 creates an onerous citizenship checks process that makes it harder to stay registered to vote, especially for naturalized citizens or anyone that doesn’t have ready access to citizenship documents when they get their driver’s license.
+SB 293 creates an onerous citizenship checks process that makes it harder to stay registered to vote, especially for naturalized citizens or anyone who doesn’t have ready access to citizenship documents when they get their driver’s license.
 The bill also restricts the ability of Ohioans to vote by mail by eliminating the four-day grace period after Election Day for mail-in ballots to be delivered to the board of elections.

 New ‘Show Your Papers’ Citizenship Check Rules

-• Registered voters to provide documentary proof of citizenship (DPOC) at the polls if they provide an Ohio ID or driver’s license as voter ID that has the non-citizen notation on it.
-(Since the implementation of HB 458 in Spring 2023, all Ohio driver’s license and ID holders must provide DPOC at the time of application/renewal or their license/ID will be given the notation non-citizen.).
+Moreover, these provisions require documentary proof of citizenship (DPOC) if the voter registers to vote with an Ohio ID or driver’s license as voter ID that has the non-citizen notation on it, or tries to use such ID when voting.
+(Since the implementation of HB 458 in Spring 2023, all Ohio driver’s license and ID holders must provide DPOC at the time of application/renewal or their license/ID will be given the notation “noncitizen”).

 This all means that thousands, if not tens of thousands, of eligible Ohio voters could be forced to vote provisionally and show their DPOC before their vote is counted.
 Failure to take these additional steps may result in their ballot being thrown out and their voter registration being cancelled.